kevin314/ComfyUI-FastVideo/README.md

 # ComfyUI-FastVideo

-A custom node suite for ComfyUI that provides fast video generation capabilities using [FastVideo](https://github.com/hao-ai-labs/FastVideo).
+A custom node suite for ComfyUI that provides accelerated video generation using [FastVideo](https://github.com/hao-ai-labs/FastVideo).
+See the [blog post](https://hao-ai-lab.github.io/blogs/fastvideo/) about FastVideo V1 to learn more.

 ## Multi-GPU Parallel Inference

-One of the key feature ComfyUI-FastVideo brings to ComfyUI is its ability to distribute the generation workload across multiple GPUs, resulting in significantly faster inference times.
+One of the key features ComfyUI-FastVideo brings to ComfyUI is its ability to distribute the generation workload across multiple GPUs, resulting in significantly faster inference times.

 ![Wan2.1-I2V-14B-480P-Diffusers](./assets/wani2v.gif)

+Example of Wan2.1-I2V-14B-480P-Diffusers model running on 4 GPUs.
 ## Features

 - Generate high-quality videos from text prompts and images